Authorities demolish 'illegally constructed' house of Prayagraj violence accused | Law-Order

 - India

-The Prayagraj Development Authority (PDA) on Sunday demolished the house of the alleged mastermind of Friday's violence here amid heavy police deployment.
+The Prayagraj Development Authority (PDA) on Sunday demolished the house of the alleged mastermind of the June 10 violence here amid heavy police deployment.

+The building map of the house of the accused, Javed Ahmad, had not been approved by the PDA, according to an official of the agency.

-A day earlier, the properties of two people accused of rioting were demolished in Saharanpur where stone-pelting had taken place as well.
+The development comes a day after the illegal properties of two persons accused of rioting were bulldozed in Saharanpur, which witnessed stone pelting on Friday.

-Superintendent of Police, City (Saharanpur), Rajesh Kumar had said the two accused who created ruckus were identified as Muzammil of Rahat Colony and Abdul Vakir of Khata Khedi.
-Municipal corporation teams bulldozed their illegal properties, he said.
+''Javed Ahmad's house -- JK Ashiyana -- is located in the Kareli area of Prayagraj.
+Police personnel and a JCB machine reached the Kareli police station around 10.30 am and the demolition commenced around 1 pm,'' a senior PDA official said.

-Speaking to PTI, Superintendent of Police (City) Dinesh Kumar Singh said, ''In the morning, some family members of Javed Ahmad took some of their belongings, and left the place through the back door.
+Speaking to PTI, Superintendent of Police (City) Dinesh Kumar Singh said, ''In the morning, some of Javed Ahmad's family members collected a few of their belongings and left the place through the back door.
 As of now, no one is inside the house.''
-He said three machines, including two JCBs, were used.
-The area around the house has been cordoned-off and demolition was carried out, Singh added.
+He said three machines, including two JCBs, were used for the demolition.
+The area around the house was cordoned-off before the demolition began, Singh added.

-On Saturday, Senior Superintendent of Police, Prayagraj, Ajay Kumar said that alleged mastermind of the stone-pelting here Javed Ahmad, alias Pump, had been arrested.
+Senior Superintendent of Police, Prayagraj, Ajay Kumar said the estimated value of Ahmad's house, which was demolished as per rules, is Rs 5 crore.

-On Friday, people pelted stones at police personnel in Prayagraj and Saharanpur during protests after Friday prayers in mosques.
+During the demolition, he said, the police also searched the house and found many objectionable items which were seized.
+These will be included in the investigation.

-In Prayagraj, the mob set on fire a few motorcycles and carts, and also attempted to set ablaze a police vehicle.
+A mob set on fire a few motorcycles and carts and also attempted to set ablaze a police vehicle.
 Police used tear gas and lathis to disperse the protesters and restore peace.
-A policeman was injured.
+A policeman was injured in the violence.

-In a tweet in Hindi on Saturday, Mrityunjay Kumar, the media adviser to the chief minister, had said, ''Unruly elements remember, every Friday is followed by a Saturday'' and posted a photo of a bulldozer demolishing a building.

-Nupur Sharma was suspended by the BJP as several Islamic nations denounced her comments on the Prophet during a TV debate.
+SSP Kumar said on Saturday that Ahmad had been arrested and was being interrogated.

+On Friday, protests were also held in at least four other cities of Uttar Pradesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)